AntonKorznikov/SentimentClassifierProject/README.md

 Sample input files are provided in the `examples/input_raw/` directory.
 After running the preprocessing, processing, and postprocessing steps, the results can be found in the `examples/output/` directory.

+example of input_raw/sample_input.txt :
+I love this product!
+This service is terrible.
+The quality is just okay.
+Absolutely fantastic experience!
+Not worth the investment at all.

+example of output/sample_input.txt :
+Sentiment: POSITIVE, Score: 0.9998855590820312
+Sentiment: NEGATIVE, Score: 0.999573290348053
+Sentiment: POSITIVE, Score: 0.9998542070388794
+Sentiment: POSITIVE, Score: 0.9998812675476074
+Sentiment: NEGATIVE, Score: 0.999803364276886

 ## Testing

 Run all tests using the Makefile: